mapzen/metro-extracts/docs/tutorial.md

 Beyond QGIS on the desktop, there are many web-based tools you can use to display GeoJSON.
 Some of the websites you can use without scripting include [geojson.io](http://geojson.io/) and the [GitHub website](https://help.github.com/articles/mapping-geojson-files-on-github/).
 Not all applications support large numbers of features or direct editing of GeoJSON, so you may need to convert to another format.
 Consult the documentation for the software you are using to learn more about its capabilities and limitations.

-## tutorial summary and new cities for Metro Extracts
+## Tutorial summary and new cities for Metro Extracts

 In this tutorial, you downloaded different file formats of Metro Extracts, added the layers to QGIS, and performed queries and set symbols for the features.
 You should have a better idea of the contents of each download so you can decide which one works best for your project.
 To learn how to create custom extracts, follow this [tutorial](custom-extracts.md).